 Tell participants to login with same username in it and show users that user can view reports, monthly reports, inventory management, maps, graphs, LMIS explorer and data entry options.

-ACTIVITY 5.3: ORIENTATION TO DATA ENTRY & UPDATE - TIME: 45 MINUTES stores/facilities as well as field offices in the said district.
-The report will only show for the current reporting month.
+ACTIVITY 6.3: ORIENTATION TO DATA ENTRY & UPDATE - TIME: 60 MINUTES

 Tell participants that data entry for logistics reporting in one time activity in a month.